Music of Malaysia: Malay music

 Traditional Malay music spans from music for various theatrical forms such as wayang kulit, bangsawan and dance dramas as well as story-telling, to folk songs and music for dances, royal ceremonies, martial arts (silat), life cycle events, and religious occasions.
 Many forms of traditional Malay music and performing arts appear to have originated in the Kelantan-Pattani region with influence from India, China, Thailand and Indonesia.
 The music is based around percussion instruments, the most important of which is the gendang (drum).
 There are at least 14 types of traditional drums, including kompang and hadrah drums.
 Drums and other traditional percussion instruments are often made from natural materials.
 Besides drums, other percussion instruments (some made of shells) include: the rebab (a bowed string instrument), the serunai (a double-reed oboe-like instrument), the seruling (flute), and trumpets.
 Music is traditionally used for storytelling, celebrating life-cycle events, and times like harvest.
 It was once used as a form of long-distance communication.

-The ancient royal court music of Malaysia is called the Nobat, and this music is still performed at formal royal events in Kuala Lampur’s Istana Negara (and Brunei’s Lapau).
+The ancient royal court music of Malaysia is called the Nobat, and this music is still performed at formal royal events in Kuala Lampur's Istana Negara (and Brunei's Lapau).

 In East Malaysia, gong-based musical ensemble such as agung and kulintang are commonly used in ceremonies such as funerals and weddings.
 These ensembles are also common in neighbouring regions such as in the southern Philippines, Kalimantan in Indonesia and Brunei.

 The Malays of Kelantan and Terengganu are culturally linked to peoples from the South China Sea area, and are quite different from the West Coast of Malaya.
-The martial art of silat Melayu developed in the Malay peninsula since the beginning of common era also popular in Malaysia, while essentially still important as a branch of the self-defence form.
-Similar to t'ai chi, though of independent origin, it is a mix of martial arts, dance and music typically accompanied by gongs, drums and Indian oboes.
+The martial art of silat Melayu developed in the Malay Peninsula since the beginning of common era also popular in Malaysia, while essentially still important as a branch of the self-defence form.
+Similar to tai chi, though of independent origin, it is a mix of martial arts, dance and music typically accompanied by gongs, drums and Indian oboes.

 The natives of the Malay Peninsula played in small ensembles called kertok, which performed swift and rhythmic xylophone music.
 This may have led to the development of dikir barat.
 In recent years, the Malaysian government has promoted this Kelantanese music form as a national cultural icon.

 Johor art performances such as Zapin and Hamdolok as well as musical instruments including Gambus and Samrah have apparent Arab and Persian influences.

 Arabic-derived zapin music and dance is popular throughout Malaysia, and is usually accompanied by a gambus and some drums.
 Ghazals from Arabia are popular in the markets and malls of Kuala Lumpur and Johor, and stars like Kamariah Noor are very successful.
 In Malacca, ronggeng is the dominant form of folk music.
 It played with a violin, drums, guitar, bass, synthesizer, button accordion and a gong instrument.
 Another style, Dondang Sayang is slow and intense; it mixes influences from China, India, Arabia, and Portugal with traditional elements.